 - case management.

 If you have questions about how to apply for assistance under the CARE program, talk to your health care provider or call the NH CARE Program at (603) 271-4502 or (800) 852-3345, ext.
 4502 (toll-free from within NH).
-To learn more about the CARE program, Frequently Asked Questions are available.
+To learn more about the CARE program the following information is available:

 To be eligible for medical assistance through the Ryan White CARE Program, a person must be a NH resident living with human immunodeficiency virus (HIV) or a child exposed to HIV through its mother during pregnancy, and meet one of the following specific financial requirements: